mvolkmann/blog/src/meteor.md

 However, it is still a useful location for files that are shared between client and server code.

-### Blaze Web Framework

-TODO: Learn something about this

 ### Collections

 The client-side of Meteor applications can obtain data in many ways